The First Great Train Robbery

-The First Great Train Robbery (known in the United States as The Great Train Robbery) is a 1978 British heist comedy film directed by Michael Crichton, who also wrote the screenplay based on his 1975 novel The Great Train Robbery.
+The First Great Train Robbery (known in the United States as The Great Train Robbery) is a 1978 British heist comedy film directed by Michael Crichton, who also wrote the screenplay, and based on Crichton's 1975 novel The Great Train Robbery.
 The film stars Sean Connery, Donald Sutherland and Lesley-Anne Down.

-The story is based on an actual event, the Great Gold Robbery, which took place on 15 May 1855, when 3 boxes of gold bullion and coins were stolen from the guard's van of the train service between London Bridge Station and Folkestone while it was being shipped to Paris.
+The story is based on an actual event, the Great Gold Robbery, which took place on 15 May 1855, when the contents of 3 strongboxes of gold bullion and coins were stolen from the guard's van of the train service between London Bridge Station and Folkestone while they were being shipped to Paris.

 Plot

 In 1855, Edward Pierce, a member of London's high society, is secretly a master thief.
-He plans to steal a monthly shipment of gold from the London to Folkestone train which is meant as payment for British troops fighting in the Crimean War.
-Two heavy safes in the baggage car guard the gold, each of which has two locks, requiring a total of four keys.
-Pierce recruits pickpocket and screwsman Robert Agar.
+He plans to steal a monthly shipment of gold from the London-to-Folkestone train that is meant as payment for British troops fighting in the Crimean War.
+Since two heavy safes in the baggage car protect the gold, each of which has two locks, requiring a total of four keys, Pierce recruits pickpocket and screwsman Robert Agar.
 Pierce's mistress Miriam and his chauffeur Barlow join the plot, and train guard Burgess is bribed into participation.
-To hide the robbers' intentions, wax impressions are to be made of each of the keys.
+In order to "crack" the safes, wax impressions need to be made of each of the keys.

 Pierce ingratiates himself with Edgar Trent, the bank's president, by feigning a shared interest in ratting.
-He also begins courting Trent's daughter, Elizabeth, and learns from her the location of her father's key.
+He also begins courting Trent's daughter Elizabeth, and learns from her the location of her father's key.
 Pierce and Agar break into Trent's home at night, locate the key and make a wax impression before making a getaway.

 Pierce targets Henry Fowler, the bank's manager, through his weakness for prostitutes.
-Miriam poses as "Madame Lucienne", a courtesan in an exclusive bordello, meets with Fowler and asks him to undress, forcing him to remove the key worn round his neck.
+Miriam poses as "Madame Lucienne", a courtesan in an exclusive bordello, meets with Fowler and gets him to undress, forcing him to remove the key worn round his neck.
 While Miriam distracts Fowler, Agar makes an impression of his key.
 Pierce then stages a phony police raid to rescue Miriam, forcing Fowler to flee to avoid a scandal.

 The two remaining keys are locked in a cabinet at the offices of the South Eastern Railway at the London Bridge railway station.
 After a daytime diversionary tactic with a child pickpocket fails, Pierce decides to try again at night.
-The officer guarding the railway office at night leaves his post only once, for seventy-five seconds, to go to the toilet.
-Pierce plans to use cat burglar Clean Willy to climb the station's wall, climb down into the station, enter the office via a skylight in the ceiling, and open the key cabinet from within.
-Because Clean Willy is incarcerated at Newgate Prison, Pierce and Agar first have to arrange for him to break out, using a public execution as a distraction.
+Surveillance shows that the officer guarding the railway office at night leaves his post only once, for seventy-five seconds, to go to the toilet.
+Pierce plans to use a "snakesman" (or cat burglar) to scale the station's wall, climb down into the station, enter the office via a skylight in the ceiling, and open the key cabinet from within.
+Because the best snakesman, "Clean Willy" Williams, is incarcerated at Newgate Prison, Pierce and Agar first have to arrange for him to break out, using a public execution as a distraction.
 With Willy's help, the criminals make impressions of the keys without detection.